titon/framework/docs/en/support/conventions.md

 public function doAction(FooBar $map): void {}
 ```

-When naming a type alias, the following suffixes and conventions must be used.
+When naming a type alias, the following suffixes and conventions must be adhered to.

-* `Callback` suffix when declaring a callable.
+* Must use `Callback` suffix when declaring a callable.
-* `Container` suffix when declaring a map that contains a non-primitive type.
+* Must use `Container` suffix when declaring a map that contains a non-primitive type.
-* `List` suffix when declaring a vector.
+* Must use `List` suffix when declaring a vector.
-* `Map` suffix when declaring a map.
+* Must use `Map` suffix when declaring a map.
-* Shapes must be nouns.
+* Must use nouns (a thing) when declaring a shape.

 ## Exceptions ##